-Reef Watch is a multi-award winning citizen science program in which volunteers work with marine scientists to gather quality information that contributes to management of our marine environment.
+Reef Watch is a multi-award winning citizen science program in which volunteers work with marine scientists to gather quality information that contributes to the management of our marine environment.

-In this unique and exciting program recreational divers and other volunteers gather data about the health of the oceans.
+In this unique and exciting program, recreational divers and other volunteers gather data about the health of the oceans.
 Volunteer involvement develops community awareness about the state of marine ecosystems and triggers action for their protection.

 We aim to gather and disseminate quality information on the status of our marine environment.
 We do this with the input of many of South Australia's top marine scientists and educators along with the help of hundreds of volunteers.